itmeson/algebra2/src/lessons/week3.rst

 Day 3
 =====

- 1. Mixed practice -- what's the best method for finding roots?

- 2. What does it mean if there aren't any?
+ 1. Continued practice at completing the square and using the quadratic formula

 =====
 Day 4
 =====

- 1. Quiz 2 on solving using completing the square and the quadratic equation
+ 1. Quiz 2 on factoring and on solving using completing the square and the quadratic equation

- 2. Complex numbers